Comparison

 Your EDR blocks malicious processes.

-TURI knows which ones were AI-initiated.
+Gaussian knows which ones were AI-initiated.

 Modern EDR/XDR platforms block known-bad process chains and correlate threat signals.
-TURI adds what they can't: agent identity.
+Gaussian adds what they can't: agent identity.
 It classifies whether execution was AI-initiated or human-initiated, and applies different policy based on that distinction.

 Capability comparison